Poll: Midwest Abandons Trump, Fueling Democratic Advantage For Control Of Congress

 In a troubling sign for Republicans less than two months before November's elections, Democrats' advantage on the question of which party Americans are more likely to vote for in November is ballooning, according to a new NPR/Marist poll.

-The gap has widened to 12 percentage points, up from 7 in July — and largely because of voters in the Midwest.
+The gap has widened to 12 percentage points, up from 7 in July — and it is largely because of voters in the Midwest.
 They have swung 13 points in Democrats' direction since July.
-That Midwestern shift is consistent with what Marist has found in statewide polls conducted for NBC in Michigan, Wisconsin and Minnesota that showed Trump's support there starting to erode.
+That Midwestern shift is consistent with what Marist has found in statewide polls conducted for NBC in Michigan, Wisconsin and Minnesota that showed President Trump's support there starting to erode.

 "Every way we are looking at the data, the same general pattern is emerging," said Lee Miringoff, director of the Marist Institute for Public Opinion, which conducted the poll.
 "The Midwest is an area that is getting restless about what they hoped was going to occur and what they feel is not occurring."